Sources for Citizen Kane: Jim W. Gettys

 The character of political boss Jim W. Gettys is based on Charles F. Murphy, a leader in New York City's infamous Tammany Hall political machine.
 Hearst and Murphy were political allies in 1902, when Hearst was elected to the U.S. House of Representatives, but became enemies in 1905 when Hearst ran for mayor of New York.
 Hearst turned his muckraking newspapers on Tammany Hall in the person of Murphy, who was called "... the most hungry, selfish and extortionate boss Tammany has ever known."
 Murphy ordered that under no condition was Hearst to be elected.
 Hearst ballots were dumped into the East River, and new ballots were printed favoring his opponent.
 Hearst was defeated by some 3,000 votes and his newspapers bellowed against the election fraud.

 A historic cartoon of Murphy in convict stripes appeared November 10, 1905, three days after the vote.
 The caption read, "Look out, Murphy!
 It's a Short Lockstep from Delmonico's to Sing Sing ...
 Every honest voter in New York wants to see you in this costume."

 In Citizen Kane, Boss Jim W. Gettys (named "Edward Rogers" in the shooting script) admonishes Kane for printing a cartoon showing him in prison stripes:If I owned a newspaper and if I didn't like the way somebody else was doing things—some politician, say—I'd fight them with everything I had.
 Only I wouldn't show him in a convict suit with stripes—so his children could see the picture in the paper.
 Or his mother.

 As he pursues Gettys down the stairs, Kane threatens to send him to Sing Sing.

-As an inside joke, Welles named Gettys after the father-in-law of his mentor Roger Hill.
+As an inside joke, Welles named Gettys after the father-in-law of his mentor, Roger Hill, a teacher at Todd Seminary for Boys.